What you share and what access they can have to it depends on their user type and the level of permission you have granted on the item you’re sharing.

 You can share your Pages in a similar way to your workflows and workflow runs, as shown below.

-- Users or groups with “Edit” access can create pages, edit and share pages with others
+- Users or groups with “Edit” access to create pages, edit and share pages with others

-- Users or groups with “View” access can only view your pages
+- Users or groups with “View” access to only view your pages

 You can also share Pages in your workflows and vice versa.

 If you have shared items with a member of your organization or a guest for the first time, they are might need to know how to use Process Street.
 You can share these articles with them, to help them get started: